Skip to Content

 pumpkin-chiffon-pie-prep-1

-Fold the pumpkin mixture into the egg white and whip cream mixture.
+Fold the set pumpkin mixture into the egg white and whipped cream mixture.

 pumpkin-chiffon-pie-folding